This post may contain affiliate links. Please see our disclosure policy.

-Just about any mild white fish that flakes easily will work for this dish.
-Barramundi is the fish pictured in our photos, but we’ve made fish puttanesca with cod on many occasions.
+MILD WHITE FISH: Just about any mild white fish that flakes easily will work for this dish.
+Barramundi is the fish pictured in our photos, but we’ve made this fish puttanesca recipe with tilapia, cod, snapper, and haddock.
+They’re all delicious.

 Fish Puttanesca